 - Students understand, uphold, and promote the ethical standards of the profession.

-- Students maintain competence while striving to improve the quality of his/her skill set.
+- Students maintain competence while striving to improve the quality of their skill set.

-- Students have the responsibility to protect the integrity of the Health and Life Sciences Programs and the College community by behaving and interacting in such a way that demonstrates respect and professionalism.
+- Students protect the integrity of the Health and Life Sciences Programs and the College community by behaving and interacting in such a way that demonstrates respect and professionalism.

 - Students seek clarification from faculty/administration when unsure of any of these standards.

-In the event that a student violates the Student Rights and Responsibilities Policy it will be dealt with according to the procedure outlined in the Student Guide.
-This involves submitting a Student Rights and Responsbilities Reporting Form to the Student Rights and Responsibilites (SRR) office as outlined in the Students Rights and Responsibilities Procedure.
+In the event that a student violates the Student Rights and Responsibilities Policy, it will be dealt with according to the procedure outlined in the Student Guide.
+This involves submitting a Student Rights and Responsibilities Reporting Form to the Student Rights and Responsibilities (SRR) office as outlined in the Students Rights and Responsibilities Procedure.

 Academic Offences and Plagiarism